-The Department of Human Development and Family Studies offers a PhD in Human Environmental Sciences, with an emphasis area in Human Development and Family Studies.
+The Department of Human Development and Family Science offers a PhD in Human Environmental Sciences, with an emphasis area in Human Development and Family Studies.
 The PhD program can lead to careers in research, college or university teaching, or to leadership positions in public and private institutions.

 The PhD program is designed with student individuality in mind.
 You have unique career goals and research interests, and we'll help you reach your goals through individualized learning plans and varied opportunities for research and teaching.

 The PhD degree is flexible and is co-designed by you and an interdisciplinary committee to meet your goals and objectives.
 A core of theory, research methods, statistics, and content courses are combined with a collateral area from among disciplines such as psychology, sociology, education, nursing, gerontology, public administration, business, and law.
 Doctoral students focus on Lifespan Development, Early Childhood Development, or Family Studies.

 You will be provided a great variety of research and teaching experiences both to prepare you for the variety of tasks required in academia (e.g., research, teaching, service) and to allow you to individualize your program of study.
 As a doctoral student, you will lead co-facilitate at least two research projects and be a Graduate Instructor of at least one undergraduate-level course.
 In each of these experiences, students are mentored by faculty.

 In addition, the Department of Human Development and Family Science also houses several centers and programs through which students have opportunities for research or service.
 The Center for Family Policy and Research (CFPR) emphasizes applied research on issues related to children and young families, and studies policy implications for families and individuals across the life span.